chiragvishnoi-01/Aviothic2.0_BitXBlood/PROJECT_OVERVIEW.md

 - Public health officials
 - Community organizers

-This comprehensive overview provides a detailed understanding of the BloodLink platform's purpose, functionality, and impact.
+This comprehensive overview provides a detailed understanding of the Raktchain platform's purpose, functionality, and impact.
 The system is designed to be both technically robust and socially responsible, addressing a critical healthcare need through innovative technology solutions.